Senths02/portfolio/src/content/watch-party-data.md

 <summary>Discovery</summary>

 ### Understanding work to date
-My understanding of the work to date was built by listening to people in the team and reading documentation.
+My understanding of the work to date was built through active listening and reading documentation.

 >The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.